tigressine/shellcuts/docs/README.rst

-shellcuts - directory shortcuts for your shell
+bhellcuts - directory shortcuts for your shell
 ----------------------------------------------
 Shellcuts allows you to jump between saved locations in your filesystem via a single, short command.
 Shellcuts can: